 Any student who has paid full-time fees at Rhode Island College may take a maximum of 7 credits during each of the fall and spring semesters at the University of Rhode Island (URI) or the Community College of Rhode Island (CCRI) or both without paying additional fees.
 The student must be enrolled for at least 5 credits at Rhode Island College, and the total number of credits taken at all institutions combined must be 18 or less.
 The forms required for this procedure are available at the Records Office.
 This agreement is a reciprocal one, allowing students at URI and CCRI to have the same benefits.

-For a onetime charge of $30, official transcripts are issued by the Records Office upon written request or by using the RIConnect system.
+For a one-time charge of $30, official transcripts are issued by the Records Office upon written request, by using the RIConnect system or using the online request for alumni or former students at www.ric.edu/recordsoffice/transcripts.php.
 Telephone and fax requests will not be honored.
 Transcripts are free for alumni and former students.

 Family Educational Rights and Privacy Act of 1974

 Rhode Island College maintains students’ records to support its educational and service programs.
 Its policies and procedures governing the utilization and maintenance of such records are in accordance with state and federal laws.
-Copies of the policy can be obtained from the Records Office.
+The FERPA policy can be found at www.ric.edu/recordsoffice/ferpa.php.